We are all trying to “puzzle” our way through life. As you piece together your identity, consider the people, communities, and values that impact you.

 When the need arises for you to complete an action, the “water” starts to flow.

 Except in your brain, it’s not water, it’s electricity.
 It “flows” from neuron to neuron looking for a conduit, or a path that produces the right action.

 When it can’t find one, it has to physically create one.
-This is why learning new behavior is difficult and you fail several times before you get it right.
+This is why learning a new behavior is difficult and you fail several times before you get it right.

 When no pathway is found to produce a specific action, you instantly begin changing the actual cellular structure of your brain.
 Some neurons go looking for other neurons, their dendrites reaching out to form new connections.

 Sometimes they try sending different signals to connections they’ve already established (by using different neurotransmitters—molecules that transfer a signal from neuron to neuron).